circleci/circleci-docs/jekyll/_cci2/arm-resources.md

 * `ubuntu-2004:202011-01` - deprecated as of Feb 3, 2021

 As these are `machine` executor resources, each class is a dedicated VM that is created specifically for your job and subsequently taken down after the job has finished running.

+**Note:** In order to eliminate any confusion regarding the naming convention of "Arm" on this page, it should be noted that the industry standard naming for this new architecture is "Arm," not "ARM."

 ## Pricing and availability